Shimon Allen ז’ל on his first yahrzeit

 According to Dr. Linda Grossman, bureau director for clinical services at the Baltimore County Department of Health, independent schools that operate under Maryland laws have the same policy.
 She says that some Jewish day school parents claim religious exemptions to avoid vaccinating their children.

 “I’m not aware though of any religious reasons not to vaccinate in Judaism,” she said.
 Beginning this fall, two additional vaccines are being phased in statewide.
-Kindergarteners will now be required to receive an additional dose of the chicken pox vaccine, and seventh-grade students must receive the vaccine against diphtheria, tetanus and pertussis as well as one dose of a vaccine against meningitis.“There are far worse consequences to not vaccinating as compared with vaccinating,” said Grossman, reiterating her hope that parents do not claim religious exemptions to avoid vaccinating their children.
+Kindergarteners will now be required to receive an additional dose of the chicken pox vaccine, and seventh-grade students must receive the vaccine against diphtheria, tetanus and pertussis as well as one dose of a vaccine against meningitis.

 R.B. encountered significant difficulties when she claimed a religious exemption at a local boys’ day school.
 Before her son began school, she contacted someone at the state Department of Health and Mental Hygiene, as well as the state attorney general’s office, to inquire about Maryland’s laws regarding religious exemptions.